Kalyanbaital/Test-Aware-Scheduling/README.md

 # Test-Aware-Scheduling
- Scheduling Real_Time Tasks in Multicore System
+ It is a simulator for Scheduling Real_Time Tasks in Multicore System considering the accomodation of Test Task (without disturbing the scheduling of user tasks) to test the cores and establish higher fault coverage of the system.
+The simulator is useful for estimating the effectiveness of scheduling algorithm in the light of three quality of service (QoS) parameters - throughput, energy efficiency, and reliability of the system.